sbweeden/blog_assets/isv_authn_flows/passkey_registration/readme.md

 # Installation and Configuration

-Follow the steps below to create and configure assets used by the passkey registration workflow:
+Follow the steps below to create and configure assets used by the passkey registration workflow.

 ## Custom Branding Theme